IRNAS/irnas-zephyr-template/README.md

 - [ ] (Optional) Include the `twister-rpi.yaml` GitHub Actions workflow for the on-target testing.
       To do this copy the workflow from the [Twister RPi workflow] into this project and see it's [README.md] in this repo for more information on the requirements and setup.
+- [ ] (Optional) If creating a public repo, you need to properly configure all `runs-on` statements in the GitHub Actions workflows files.
+See instructions in the [workflows documentation].

 ### Cleanup